 I like to think of Monday’s as stock and sauce days to replenish the freezer of ready to re-heat instant meals, well sort of instant.
-Since we do a lot of last minute lunches and other work events, a goto has become our spicy sausage and fennel bolognese.
-It is an easy, but time consuming dish to make so I always make extras so they can be frozen and reheated at a moments notice.
+Since we do a lot of last minute lunches and other work events, a go-to has become our spicy sausage and fennel bolognese.
+It is an easy, but time consuming, dish to make so I always prepare extra so it can be frozen and reheated at a moments notice.

 So Monday night is usually going to be a pasta night with the sauce made that day and I like to serve it over rigatoni with a herbed whole-milk ricotta cheese spooned on top to really bring out the flavor and add a balance to the spicy sausage meat.

 - 2 garlic cloves, peeked and smashed with the flat end of your knife

 - 3 cups of whole mile rigatoni